EdTosoy/LuminaOS/FUTURE_TRENDS_2030.md

 | "Ask the AI a question." | **"Delegate the objective to the Shell."** |
 | "Search for my files." | **"The Context finds me."** |
 | "Log into the cloud." | **"Sync my Stateless Soul."** |

+### Conclusion: The Antidote to the "Disposable Era"

 **Lumina OS isn't just a Linux distro; it's the antidote to the "Disposable Era."**